bleek42/bleek42/README.md

 - Advanced knowledge of modern-contemporary libraries, frameworks, packages & toolchains.
 Specifically, yet not exclusively: React, React-Native, NextJS, TypeScript, JSDoc, NodeJS, Express, Fastify, NestJS, Electron, PostgreSQL, MongoDB, GraphQL, Docker, & Git.

-- Proficient with Windows, Linux (Debian, Alpine, Arch-based), Shell-Script (Bash, ZSH, Fish, Powershell), remote system administration, preventative cyber-security strategies, and can produce solutions that as detailed as a specific use-case demands.
+- Proficient with Windows, Linux (Debian, Alpine, Arch-based), Shell-Script (Bash, ZSH, Fish, Powershell), remote system administration, preventative cyber-security strategies, and can produce solutions that are as detailed as specific use-case requires.

 - Described by others as proactive, analytical, a quick learner, an effective collaborator, a concise communicator, responsive to constructive criticism, and an engaging teacher that fosters a supportive, yet challenging experience.
 ### *Experience*